richardvenneman/appsignal-docs/source/tweaks-in-your-code/handle-exceptions.html.md

 exist anymore and so on.

 Rails provides a mechanism to handle such errors.
-You define a method that handles the response to for that error and use `rescue_from` to inform Rails which errors should be handled:
+You define a method that handles the response for that error and use `rescue_from` to inform Rails which errors should be handled:

 ```ruby